• Skip to primary navigation

 Add the milk, butter, salt, and pepper and mash completely.
 Set aside.

-Next Cook the ground beef in a skillet over medium heat.
-If you're using any extra veggies, add them in now.
+If you're using any extra veggies, add them in as the meat cooks.

 When the meat is almost finished, slowly add in the flour and stir the meat to incorporate it.